By Gloria James-Civetta

 Assault

-According to Section 351, assault is committed when a gesture or preparation is made with the intention to cause the person (victim) to apprehend that the person (offender) who makes the gesture is about to apply criminal force on the victim.
-Mere words do not constitute assault, but it amounts to assault if the offender’s words may give to his gestures causing the victim to feel that he may be attacked.
+According to Section 351 of the Penal Code, a person commits assault when they make a gesture or preparation to cause the person (victim) to apprehend that the person (offender) who makes the gesture is about to apply criminal force on the victim.

 Punishment for Assault